The crisp pine-scented air. The crunch of rocky scree under your boots. The way the sunlight glints off a river in the valley far below you.

 The ascent is quite aggressive: you’ll be steadily climbing on root-woven trails through the heavy forest.
 However, the challenge is absolutely worth it.
 If you are lucky, you may see mountain goat perched on the slopes of the Cascade or bighorn sheep along the Mount Norquay Road.

-Reward yourself at the end of the day with beer and nibbles and the best patio view in Banff at the Cliffhouse Bistro at Banff Mt Norquay.
+Reward yourself at the end of the day with beer and nibbles and the best restaurant view in Banff at the Cliffhouse Bistro at Mt Norquay accessible by the Banff Sightseeing Chairlift (admission fee applies).

 Distance: 13 km return